 It’s also important to change any documents that list your ex as a beneficiary.
 These can be life insurance policies, bank accounts, annuities and retirement plans.
 These designations will often take precedence over the beneficiaries listed in your will, so it’s important to make sure they are all correct.
 Deeds, titles, credit cards, passports, utility accounts, IRS records and Social Security benefits are all important to examine as well.

 It is, of course, a lot of work to get all of these documents taken care of.
-However, it's best to make sure all of your ducks are in a row in order to avoid future financial and legal confusion.
+However, it’s best to make sure all of your ducks are in a row in order to avoid future financial and legal confusion.
 For example, one case that went all the way to the Supreme Court involved a Virginia man who never changed the beneficiary name on his life insurance policy.
-When he passed away, all of his benefits went to his first wife rather than the woman he had been married more recently to for six years.
+When he passed away, all of his benefits went to his first wife rather than the woman he had been married more recently too for six years.
 Citizens of Maryland should prevent a situation like this by being vigilant and checking all documents.

 forbes.com, “Divorcing Women: Don’t Forget To Update These Key Documents” Jeff Landers, Dec.
 04, 2013